jerschro/how_to_dft/docs/crest/index.md

 ```

 CREST documentation reccomends to pre optimize the initial structure using the same level of theory we will use in CREST so, lets first run xTB to optimize squalene_initial.xyz.
 Let's run this command in a new directory.
-Also xTB, is downloaded when we install CREST so we can use the same conda environment.
+Also xTB, is downloaded when we install CREST so we can use the same conda environment or use our xTB conda environment.

 ```
 xtb squalene_initial.xyz --charge 0 --gfn 2 --molden --opt > xtb.out